Thrall Build Guide “The Elements will destroy you!”

 - Sundering is one of the strongest and most reliable abilities to interrupt channeled Heroic Abilities like E.T.C.'s Mosh Pit or Li Li's Jug of 1,000 Cups.

-Melee Assassins like Thrall are capable of initiating team fights, which makes them a quintessential part of their team composition.
+Bruisers like Thrall are capable of initiating team fights, which makes them a quintessential part of their team composition.
 The ability to single-handedly decide the outcome of such fights makes them one of the hardest roles to master.
-Thrall's strong performance as a laner and his powerful crowd control abilities, most notably his Sundering and Earthquake Heroic Abilities, should draw a lot of the enemy team's attention to him.
-Fortunately for Thrall, he becomes quite durable during the later stages of the game due to the great synergy of Grace Of Air at Level 13 and Tempest Fury at Level 16.
+Thrall's strong performance as a (Solo) laner and his powerful crowd control abilities, most notably his Sundering and Earthquake Heroic Abilities, should draw a lot of the enemy team's attention to him.
+Fortunately for Thrall, he can become quite durable during the later stages of the game due to strong defensive talents such as Ancestral Wrath at Level 7 and Frostwolf's Grace at Level 13.
 If Thrall stays close to his Healer, he will become very hard to kill for the enemy team.
 On the other hand, if Thrall positions himself in an unfavourable way, he risks getting collapsed on by the opponents.

 - 18 Jun.
 2017 (talents page): Changed and updated Worldbreaker's description.